beamline/docs/docs/pybeamline.md

     ('C', 'B')
     ```

-It is very easy to apply any windowing policy on a stream, leveraging the [windowing operators already available](https://ninmesara.github.io/RxPY/api/operators/window.html).
-Each window can be processed to produce an event log that can be consumed, for example, with PM4PY.
+#### Windowing techniques

+ReactiveX comes with a very rich set of [windowing operators](https://ninmesara.github.io/RxPY/api/operators/window.html) that can be fully reused in pyBeamline.
+Applying a windowing techniques allows the reusage of offline algorithms (for example implemented in PM4PY) as each window is converted into a Pandas DataFrame.

+To transform the window into a DataFrame, the `sliding_window_to_log` operators need to be piped to the source.

 ??? note "Details on `sliding_window_to_log`"
-    Let's assume, that we want to apply the DFG discovery implemented on PM4PY on a stream usind a tumbling window policy of size 3.
+    Let's assume, that we want to apply the [DFG discovery implemented on PM4PY](https://pm4py.fit.fraunhofer.de/static/assets/api/2.3.0/pm4py.html#pm4py.discovery.discover_dfg_typed) on a stream usind a tumbling window of size 3.
 We can pipe the window operator to the `sliding_window_to_log` so that we can subscribe to `EventLog`s objects.

     An example is shown in the following:
     ```python